bdekoz/cartofreako/docs/web-workflow.md

 - turns the generated SVG string into a Blob URL; and
 - layers the SVG over the raster in one responsive 16:9 viewport.

+This is an illustrative, copyable workflow.
+The production WebAssembly files checked into [`src.wasm/`](../src.wasm/) implement Cahill-Keyes and are documented by that directory's [README](../src.wasm/README.md).
+The Myriahedral source and outputs below are not checked in, avoiding a second generated binary that could be mistaken for the production browser adapter.

 The build produces:

 ```text